akshell/docs/ref/core/fs.rst

 `Amazon S3`_ or Nirvanix_.
 Files are served by a web server from http://media.akshell.com/ with a far future ``Expires`` header; anyone could access them for browsing and reading.
-An application manages its storage using :mod:`ak.fs` module functions described here.
+An application manages its storage using :mod:`fs` module functions described here.

 .. _Amazon S3: http://aws.amazon.com/s3/
 .. _Nirvanix: http://www.nirvanix.com/